lleger/Rails-3-jQuery/README.md

 1. Download latest jQuery min and place into javascripts folder
 2. Download latest jQuery drivers and place into javascripts folder
 3. Remove old prototype js
-4.  <del>Overriding javascript_include_tag to include new jQuery js</del> As of the RC, the template now simply provides a :jquery expansion.
+4. Overriding javascript_include_tag to include new jQuery js and create a new jQuery expansion

 License
 =======